Sumitkup1/VM-Scale-Set-ref-deployment/README.md

-# VM Scale Set Refrence deployment
+# VM Scale Set deployment Script

 Script will deploy VMSS using Custom Image.
 VMSS scale set will be created in the private vNet with Azure Internal load balancer.